-Under the previous regime in Guernsey, and unlike its English counterpart, there was no mechanism under the POCL whereby the authorities are deemed to consent to a transaction if they take no action within a certain period (as in England).
+Prior to the (now repleaded) 2007 legislation in Guernsey, and unlike its English counterpart, there was no mechanism under the POCL whereby the authorities are deemed to consent to a transaction if they take no action within a certain period (as in England).
 The upshot was that there was the possibility that funds could be effectively "frozen" if a SAR was lodged and the authorities did not provide consent to the funds being accessed by their owners or a third party.